WVU announces reduced capacity for upcoming basketball season

-WVU will allow about 20 percent capacity this season, which amounts to about 3,000 fans.
-Athletic Director Shane Lyons expressed excitement with the announcement, but said he was hoping they could put more fans in the seats.
+WVU will allow about 20% capacity this season, which amounts to about 3,000 fans.
+Athletic Director Shane Lyons expressed excitement with the announcement but said he was hoping they could put more fans in the seats.

 Priority for those 3,000 seats will go to this year’s Mountaineer Athletic Club members, season ticket holders, WVU students and the student-athletes’ families.
 All ticketing will be done on mobile to ensure sanitary entry to the Coliseum.